The TriCity International Wine Festival is an exceptional wine tasting event that takes place in Coquitlam in October or November.

 TIP #7: Go with a group of friends.
 The more the merrier!
 And if one of them only wants to sample a tiny bit of wine, and offers to be your designated driver, so much the better!

 TIP #8: Be generous with your tips at the coat check and bids at the silent auction.
-Proceeds from both benefit the Ride to Conquer Cancer which is a great cause.
-Also, think of the silent auction as a great way to get a head start on your Christmas gift shopping!
+Proceeds from both benefit the Royal Columbian Hospital Foundation which is a great cause.
+Also, think of the silent auction as a fun way to get a head start on your Christmas gift shopping!

 TIP #9: Pace yourself and don’t drink too much.
 Also, it’s perfectly acceptable (and even common practice) to not finish every single glass.
 There are lots of different wines at the event, so if you find something you don’t really care for, dump it in a designated receptacle, rinse your glass and find something that you do like!

 TIP #10: If you prefer beer to wine, then check out the Coquitlam Craft Beer Festival instead.
-It takes place at the same venue on the same weekend – on the Friday evening the day before and on the same Saturday a few hours earlier in the afternoon.
+It takes place a couple of weeks before and is run by the same organization.

 For more information about the event, or to buy tickets, see the TriCity International Wine Festival website.